Jane Barus

 Jane Ellen (Garey) Barus (1892 – August 9, 1977) was a civil rights leader and suffrage advocate.
 Barus served as a delegate to New Jersey's 1947 Constitutional Convention, which drafted the constitution in current use (as of 2015).
 She also led activities to promote social justice and reform of municipal services.

 Early life and education

 Born Jane Garey in Kansas City, Missouri, she grew up in South Orange, New Jersey.
 Barus graduated in 1909 from the Beard School (now Morristown-Beard School) in Orange, New Jersey.
-She then completed her bachelor's degree in psychology at Smith College in Northampton, Massachusetts in 1913 and received induction into the Phi Beta Kappa Society.
+She then completed her bachelor's degree in psychology at Smith College in Northampton, Massachusetts in 1913 and received induction into Phi Beta Kappa society.
 After graduating, Barus taught mathematics to students at Miss Beard's School.
 She received her master's degree in educational psychology from New York University in Manhattan in 1942.

 New Jersey Constitutional Convention

 Barus served as one of eight woman delegates to the 1947 Constitutional Convention held in New Jersey.
 She represented Essex County and served as Secretary of the convention's Committee on the Executive, Militia, and Civil Officers.
 The convention drafted the currently adopted New Jersey State Constitution, which voters ratified on November 4, 1947.